saleh-gholamian/openvpn-with-freeradius/README.md

 **#4 Configure dallo radius and create user**

-Unfortunately, at the moment, the attributes only work if they are applied to the user himself, and if you want to create different profiles with different attributes and then set these profiles for users, don't worry, this will not work!
-I tried a lot to understand why it doesn't work or is this a problem at all or is it normal but there is no useful information available but I think this is a freeradius bug, anyway we can still set attributes on users and This is also useful for me.
-Below I show how to create a user and set the counters we created for him, I also add an attribute that updates the accounting data every 10 minutes.
+Below I show how to create a account and set the counters we created for it,

-We follow the following path in the Daloradius management panel

-**Manament** -> **Users** -> **New User**

-In the image below, we have created a user named test with a maximum connection limit of **2 simultaneous sessions** and **100 gigs** of monthly traffic.
+-In the picture below, we have created an account with a test username with a maximum connection limit of **2 simultaneous sessions** and **100 gigs** of monthly traffic.
-We have also specified that his account will expire **30 days** after the first connection and specified that every **600 seconds** of data His accounting was updated and saved.
+We have also specified that his account expires **30 days** after the first connection And specified that every **600 seconds** of his accounting data is updated and saved.-

+Also, another method is that you can create one or more profiles and add attributes to them and then set profiles for your users.

 ![alt text](https://github.com/saleh-gholamian/openvpn-with-freeradius/blob/main/create_user.png)